malteafg/hacspec/Language.md

 ```
 cargo creusot
 ```
 in the crate you want to analyze.
+This might require updating the version in rust-toolchain to match the version used by creusot (this is how creusot finds relevant packages to analyze).
 To compile hacspec code to pearlite statements in coq run
 ```
 cargo hacspec -e v -o <output_file_name> -dir <output_dir> <crate_name>
 ```